The buying process

 Offer And Acceptance for buying a property in Mexico

 Make an official offer.
 You should write both the offer and acceptance.
 This ensures no confusion on terms and conditions.
-Send your offer in the form of an “Offer to Purchase” contract.
+Send your offer in the form of a “Promise Agreement” contract.
 Detail the main terms of the sale.
 Include price, payment plans, details on an earnest money deposit.
 The deadline for the seller to accept the offer is usually included.
 These are all standard practices when buying property in Mexico.

 As soon as the seller has accepted your offer, make an earnest money deposit.
 Either by the real estate agent or the buyer’s attorney must hold this payment.
 In Mexico, it is recommended that you open an escrow account to hold this deposit.